florencex5/florencex5/README.md

 **Five** zesty kiwis🥝 for inspiration, and

-... an infinite symphony of code👩🏻‍💻
+... an infinite symphony of code🎹